Syncfusion AI Assistant

 Setting alternate rows

-The following example enables alternate row styling, where every other row will have a different style.
+The following example enables alternate row styling, where every other row has a different style.

 <SfMultiColumnComboBox @bind-Value="@Value" DataSource="@Products" ValueField="Name" TextField="Name" Placeholder="Select any product" EnableAltRow="true">